barseghyanartur/the-great-suspender-restore-urls/README.rst

 By default, your existing session names will get a " - cleaned" suffix.
 In order to tweak that, use the ``--session-name-suffix`` argument.

+By default, your the URL prefix used to identify tabs suspended by ``The Great Suspender`` extension looks as follows:
+``chrome-extension://klbibkeccnjlkjkiokjodocebajanakg/suspended.html``,
+where the ``klbibkeccnjlkjkiokjodocebajanakg`` is the extension ID.
+If somehow your extension ID is different, use the ``--extension-id`` argument to tweak that.

 To have a verbose output, add the ``--verbose`` argument.

 .. code-block:: sh